S-aurav/Anima/README.md

-# An Anime website project using open scrappers
+# An Anime website project using open source scrappers
 Under progress, you can clone and run it locally!